The key to equestrian travel, the Pack Horse

 by Basha O'Reilly

-In edition 59, I warned of the difficulty of finding a good ‘road horse’.
+I have already warned of the difficulty of finding a good ‘road horse’.
 Finding a good pack horse is even harder!

 After having completed his incredible 18,000 mile solo equestrian journey around the entire perimeter of the Australian continent, Long Rider Steve Nott made this apt observation about one of the most commonly misunderstood aspects of equestrian travel, the necessity of using a pack horse.